rupeshtr78/ray-gpu-kind-cluster/README.md

-# GPU-Accelerated Kubernetes Apache Ray Clusters on Kind
+# GPU-Accelerated Apache Ray Clusters on Kubernetes (Kind) for POC and Testing

 Deploy Ray clusters and GPU-enabled containers on Kubernetes using Kind, NVIDIA GPU support, and the KubeRay operator.